isomerpages/cpib-corp-old/press-room/press-releases/_posts/2022-11-11-post-Three Charged for Alleged Offences.md

 description: ""
 image: ""
 ---
-        On 11 November 2022, the following three individuals will be charged in Court for allegedly committing corruption, cheating and money laundering offences:
+On 11 November 2022, the following three individuals were charged in Court for allegedly committing corruption, cheating and money laundering offences:

 a)    **Harish Singhal** (“**Harish**”) (59-year-old male, Indian), a Construction Manager at MODEC Offshore Productions System (Singapore) Pte Ltd (“MOPS”) at the material time;